Unity-Technologies/ml-agents/docs/Basic-Guide.md

 ### Adding a Brain to the training session

-Since we are going to build this environment to conduct training, we need to add the Brain to the training session.
-This allows the Agents linked to that Brain to communicate with the external training process when making their decisions.
+To set up the environment for training, you will need to specify which agents are contributing to the training and which Brain is being trained.
+You can only perform training with a `Learning Brain`.

-1. Assign the **3DBallLearning** to the agents you would like to train and the **3DBallPlayer** Brain to the agents you want to control manually.
+1. Assign the **3DBallLearning** Brain to the agents you would like to train.
-   __Note:__ You can only perform training with an `Learning Brain`.
+   __Note:__ You can assign the same Brain to multiple agents at once : To do so, you can use the prefab system.
+When an agent is created from a prefab, modifying the prefab will modify the agent as well.
+If the agent does not synchronize with the prefab, you can hit the Revert button on top of the Inspector.
+   Alternatively, you can select multiple agents in the scene and modify their `Brain` property all at once.
 2. Select the **Ball3DAcademy** GameObject and make sure the **3DBallLearning** Brain is in the Broadcast Hub.
 In order to train, you need to toggle the `Control` checkbox.

+__Note:__ Assigning a Brain to an agent (dragging a Brain into the `Brain` property of the agent) means that the Brain will be making decision for that agent.
+Whereas dragging a Brain into the Broadcast Hub means that the Brain will be exposed to the Python process.
+The `Control` checkbox means that in addition to being exposed to Python, the Brain will be controlled by the Python process (required for training).

 ![Set Brain to External](images/mlagents-SetBrainToTrain.png)